AggarwalShourya/Agri-Agent/README.md

 # AgriPest Agent

-Welcome to **AgriPest Agent** — a multi-agent AI example built on top of **crewAI** for generating evidence‑based, localised pest management advice (PMA).
+Welcome to **AgriPest Agent** — a multi-agent AI system built on top of **crewAI** for generating evidence‑based, localised pest management advice (PMA).
 This repository demonstrates a three-agent editorial workflow (Editor, Retriever, Validator) that synthesizes, supplements, and validates pest-management recommendations using LLMs and trustworthy external sources.

 ## Quick Summary